jamiemill/play-ios-assets-test/README.md

 - if I set up a small node.js proxy, and tell my iPad to use it as an HTTP proxy, then for some reason when visiting this play app, the problem goes away.

-- It reliably breaks on my iPad 3.
+- It reliably breaks on my iPad 3 and usually breaks on iPhone 4.

-- I can't reproduce it on my iPhone 4, though Marc said it happened on his iPhone (not sure what version).

 Is play somehow corrupting the streams in a subtle way that every other browser (and a node proxy) don't mind but Mobile Safari does?